-It is rather easy to acknowledge our social sexuality, our gender as males and females.
-What is much harder to affirm is that our friends, our neighbors, and our coworkers actually also have genitals and erotic desires.
+It’s easy to acknowledge each other as male and female.
+What is much harder to affirm is that our friends, neighbors, and coworkers also have genitals and erotic desires.
 For many, this thought provokes much discomfort.

 In many respects, we seem to prefer our acquaintances neutered or desexed.
 It is as if they don’t exist beneath their clothes.
 And I get it.
 It seems right and safe to only recognize the erotic sexuality of our spouse.
 The thinking is this helps us to avoid sinful lusts and the sexual objectification of others.